Abinaya-26tech/Abinaya-26tech/README.md

 - **Machine Learning Libraries:** Python libraries such as scikit-learn or TensorFlow are utilized for implementing machine learning models to forecast sales.
 ## Get Started

-To get started with the Sales Forecasting Application, follow the instructions provided in the [README](link-to-readme-file) file of this repository.
+To get started with the Sales Forecasting Application, go to this  https://github.com/Abinaya-26tech/salesang.git file of this repository.
 It includes details on setting up the development environment, installing dependencies, and running the application locally.

-- [Project 2](link-to-project-2): Brief description or tagline for the project.
-- [Project 3](link-to-project-3): Brief description or tagline for the project.

 Feel free to explore my repositories to discover more projects I've been working on.

-## Open Source Contributions

-I actively contribute to open-source projects.
-Some notable contributions include:

-- [Contribution 1](link-to-contribution-1): Description or context of the contribution.
-- [Contribution 2](link-to-contribution-2): Description or context of the contribution.
-- [Contribution 3](link-to-contribution-3): Description or context of the contribution.

-## Blog
+## Courses and accomplishments

-I occasionally write about my experiences and insights on my [personal blog](link-to-your-blog).
-Check it out for more in-depth articles on various topics.
+I've been working on various coursework and assignments related to my studies.
+I have been completed my NPTEL course on python.

 ## Get in Touch

 I'm always open to interesting discussions and collaboration opportunities.
-Feel free to reach out to me via [email](your-email@example.com) or connect with me on [LinkedIn](link-to-your-linkedin-profile).
+Feel free to reach out to me via [email](abinaya.gece2020@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/abinaya-ganesan-3340a4246).

 Looking forward to connecting with you!